 Yes, those seashells might be beautiful and would look amazing on your windowsill, but they aren’t souvenirs to be taken home, so don’t buy them.
 And don’t pick them up off the beach yourself, either.

 People removing seashells from their natural environment throws off the delicate balance that exists in every ecosystem, already so endangered by global warming.

 Similarly, avoid anything made of fur, ivory, or ideally anything that comes from an animal full-stop.
 Essentially, if in doubt about where something comes from and if it’s legitimate, it’s best avoided.

 This one shouldn’t be too much of a trial!
 Rather than drinking the big beer brands, you’re used to at home, sample the local stuff to keep those beer-miles low.

 Make sure you line your stomach with plenty of the local food, enjoying traditional dishes preferably made from produce grown in the country you’re visiting, rather than international imports.
 As much as you can, avoid lining the pockets of any of the big chains.
 We all do enough of that at home.

 - Don’t Go Off the Beaten Track

 I mean this in a literal sense, not a figurative one.
-Figuratively, it’s a great idea to take the path less travelled and try and avoid the standard tourist trail, spending your money in places that are a bit more out of the way and less commercial.
+Figuratively, it’s generally a great idea to take the path less travelled and try and avoid the standard tourist trail, spending your money in places that are a bit more out of the way and less commercial.

 Literally, however, when you’re following a marked track on a hike, stick to it to avoid trampling on endangered plants and keep your distance from any wild animals you spot.